andyblarblar/documentinator/README.md

 ### Generating

 Doctor generates files by searching in a passed directory for config files.
 If -r is passed, it will also recurse.
-By default, doctor is compiled to run this search in parallel, increasing performance if a very large set of directories are used.

 Each node parsed from config files will have its own documentation emitted in the output directory.